springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 ## Think of some hacking Ideas

+Here are some general themes to consider:

+* *Data Visualization*: Develop insightful dashboards on top of our data, e.g. visually appealing journal or institutional pages
+* *Information Retrieval*: Text data mine our abstracts and grants description texts to better understand what the content is really about by extracting contained facts
+* *Linked Data Browsing*: develop an intuitive and innovative approach to simply browse our linked data offering, making it easy and fun to explore -rather than to search- on top of linked data
+* *Predictive Analytics*: train a model using SciGraph data, e.g. funding patterns, to be able to predict the future for an institute or a journal based on their past - the data is there!

-Here are some examples:
+Here are some more specific questions:

-* What topics are newly emerging in sustainable cities research?
+* What topics are newly emerging in *sustainable cities* research?
 What is attracting the most attention?
-* Who is putting money into work on cities?
+Who is putting money into work on cities?
-* Who are the top people working on sustainable cities?
-* Data Visualization: Develop insightful dashboards on top of our data, e.g. visually appealing journal or institutional pages
-* Information Retrieval: Text data mine our abstracts and grants description texts to better understand what the content is really about by extracting contained facts
-* Linked Data Browsing: develop an intuitive and innovative approach to simply browse our linked data offering, making it easy and fun to explore -rather than to search- on top of linked data
-* Predictive Analytics: train a model using SciGraph data, e.g. funding patterns, to be able to predict the future for an institute or a journal based on their past - the data is there!
+*
+*

 ## Comms Channels